sergioenterprisedb/cnp-demo/README.md

 - Tested with K3d and kind.
   - k3d is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker.
   - kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
+- jq (optional if you want to format JSON logs outputs)

 # Demo
 Execute commands in the correct order: